-- History of the Movement In this paper you will discuss when the movement appeared, what demands the movement made and how the movement evolved over time.
+- 1. History of the Movement In this paper you will discuss when the movement appeared, what demands the movement made and how the movement evolved over time.
 If the movement is no longer inactive you should discuss when they became inactive.
 You do not need to explain why any of these things happen, just what happened.
 You should focus on the movement, not the policies that the movement supported.
-Due Tuesday March 14 at midnight.
-3 pages double spaced. - 2.
+Due March 14 at midnight. - 2.
 Macro Theory Application In this paper you will apply one of the macro theories of movements we have discussed to explain part of your social movement.
 You will have to explain the theory, then discuss how it applies to the movement you studied.
 This will include evidence about the movement, drawn from scholarly work or other similar sources.
 It is perfectly fine to claim that the theory does not explain the movement well.
-Due Tuesday, April 11 at midnight.
-3 pages double spaced.
+Due April 11 at midnight.

-The final combined paper is due on May 9th.
+The final combined paper is due on the day our final is scheduled.
 You will take the pieces you put together and combine them into a single cohesive paper outlining the history of the movement. and the analysis of that history.
 You will also provide a 1 page coversheet explaining what changes you have made.